atrniv/node-clips/README.md

 Node CLIPS
 ==========

+**NOTE**
+**This repository is not actively maintained.
+The package will most probably fail to compile on any recent version of NodeJS after 0.11.0**

 NodeJS package for using CLIPS, a tool for building expert systems.

 For more information about CLIPS checkout the [official documentation](http://clipsrules.sourceforge.net/OnlineDocs.html).